 So, you have finally decided that you’ll stop thinking about epilator vs waxing and start epilating instead.
 But the question arises – how to use an epilator?
 This post will provide a solution to your problem along with a bonus section on how to reduce epilator pain.

-How To Use An Epilator?
+How To Use An Epilator

-Choosing The Right Type of Epilator
+How To Choose The Right Type of Epilator

 Before you learn how to epilate, let’s first know more about the types of epilator that are available in the market.